Time to Buy Beat-Down Dollar General Corporation (DG) Stock? Here is the INSIGHT

 Dollar General Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $222.53 on 05/10/21, with the lowest value was $173.50 for the same time period, recorded on 03/18/21.

-The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 1964106 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 2385222 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Dollar General Corporation (DG) in the eye of market guru’s